 - Damaged or Incorrect Items – If customers receive the wrong item or a damaged item, that could cause them to distrust the company they purchased the item from and could result in them taking their business to a competitor.
 Proper inventory management, storage protection, and packaging combined with thorough item inspection can prevent such issues from occurring.

 - Shipping Notifications – Customers have grown accustomed to being able to monitor their shipment, knowing at all times where it is and when to expect it.
 A lack of transparency can lead to customer dissatisfaction and increased customer service calls.

 - Poor Inventory Management – A fulfillment center that does not keep close tabs on their inventory may sell out of an item before realizing it.
 As a result, customers order the item, expect it, and only later are informed that it is out of stock or will take longer than expected.
-Lack of oversight is an easy way to lose customers.
+Lack of oversight is an easy way to lose customers and sales.